Shalimar Came to Pass

-A Dec.
-31, 1944 article in the Atlanta Journal reads: "Life beyond the ragged hammocks, the flat sage grassland and the blue waters becomes remote.
+A December 31, 1944 article in the Atlanta Journal reads, "Life beyond the ragged hammocks, the flat sage grassland and the blue waters becomes remote.
 The little community at Shalimar is a world of its own…and always there hangs the Damocles’ sword of ‘When will overseas orders arrive?’
-The peace and beauty of the this little hidden home spot is made more poignant because of this constant apprehension."
+The peace and beauty of the little hidden home spot is made more poignant because of this constant apprehension."

 In the 1940s, few thought Meigs’ plan to develop military housing would be a prosperous one.

 An article in the November 12, 1959, Playground News (what is now the Northwest Florida Daily News), quotes Meigs as saying, "I furnished the land and another fellow did the buildings…it was a gamble, though.
 People said I was crazy to build houses way out here in the woods, that the base would fold up as soon as the war was over, and I would be left with empty houses on my hands.
 But it didn’t work out that way, and the 160 houses I had constructed stayed rented all the time."
 Meigs turned his gamble into a success.

 But not until gambling of another sort prompted the issue, did Shalimar incorporate.